NLnetLabs/simdzone/SYNTAX.md

 to allow escape sequences only in fields that may actually contain data that needs escaping (domain names and text strings).

+RFC1035 states both \<contiguous\> and \<quoted\> are \<character-string\>.
+However, it makes little sense to quote e.g. a TTL because it cannot contain characters that overlap with any structural characters and in practice, it really never happens.
+The same applies to base64 sequences, which was specifically designed to encode binary data in printable ASCII characters.
+To quote a field and include whitespace is more-or-less instructing the parser to not ignore it.
+The current implementation is such that any field may be quoted, but it may make sense to disallow fields that cannot contain structural characters to be quoted.

 * Some integer fields allow for using symbolic values. e.g. the algorithm field in RRSIG records.

 * A freestanding @ denotes the current origin, but it really only makes sense for fields where a domain name is expected.
 The behavior is such that a domain name is inserted, NOT a simple text replacement.
+  > It may also make sense to interpret a quoted @ differently than a
+  > non-quoted one.

 * Class and type names are mutually exclusive because the class is optional, so the parser cannot distinguish between the two in text representation.